peterosterlund2/texel/readme.txt

   Use NEON instructions (for ARM CPUs) to speed up neural network evaluation.

+USE_NEON_DOT

+  Use NEON and dot product instructions (for ARM CPUs) to speed up neural network evaluation.

 USE_CTZ

   Use a special CPU instruction to find the first 1 bit in a bitboard object.